 Form Number: None.

 Description of the need for the information and proposed use: The information collection burden associated with designated housing is required by statute.
-Section 10 of the Housing Opportunity and Extension Act of 1996 modified Section 7 of the U.S. Housing Act of 1937 to require Public Housing Agencies (PHAs) to submit a plan for designation for HUD approval before a project(s) can be designated as either elderly only, disabled only, or elderly and disabled.
+Section 10 of the Housing Opportunity and Extension Act of 1996 modified Section 7 of the U.S. Housing Act of 1937 to require Public Housing Agencies (PHAs) to submit a plan for HUD approval before a project(s) can be designated as either elderly only, disabled only, or elderly and disabled.
 In this plan, PHAs must document why the designation is needed and provide the following information:

 1. Description of the designated housing plan;

 2. Justification for the designation;

 3. Availability of alternative housing resources for the non-designated population(s);

 4. Impact on the availability of accessible housing;

 5. A statement that existing tenants in good standing will not be evicted;

 6. A statement of the resources that will be made available if the PHA offers voluntary relocation benefits; and